-Individual USG organizations are responsible for developing internal procedures to facilitate compliance with these USG security policies and standards.
-The standards are designed to comply with applicable laws and regulations; however, if there is a conflict, applicable laws and regulations will take precedence.
-USG organizations may establish more stringent policies, standards and procedures consistent with this USG standard.
-Violations of this standard could result in serious security incidents involving sensitive state, federal, sensitive or privacy data.
+USG organizations are responsible for developing internal procedures to facilitate compliance with these USG security policies and standards.
+Violations of this standard could result in serious cybersecurity incidents involving protected state, federal, or privacy data.
 Violators may be subject to disciplinary actions including termination and/or criminal prosecution.
-The standards will guide periodic security reviews, as well as audits by USG Internal Audit & Compliance and the state Department of Audits and Accounts (DOAA).
+Reference Human Resources Administrative Practice Manual for actions taken when considering disciplinary actions.